rawfiul/remove_ans/README.md

 # remove_ans
+## Currently a firefox extension

-Removes Answered from IITM Online Degree Assignments
+Removes Answers from IITM Online Degree Assignments so that you can practice again.